Last night, my 8-year-old asked me to explain what a noun is. “Sure,” I said, “it’s word that describes a person, place, or thing.”

 I could see what he meant.
 Technically, ‘together’ is an adverb; it describes how we do things.
 Or an adjective: it describes us as we do them.
 But ‘together’ can also feel bigger than that; the noun “togetherness” doesn’t even do that feeling justice -- “togetherness” separates the people from the thing they are feeling, from the way they are being.
 “Together,” on the other hand, describes action, people, state of being, and feeling all at once.
 Like love, it’s a thing.

 Eight-year-olds are natural philosophers.
-But they can only tolerate so much nuanced discussion of a point.
+But they are also realists.
 “Is it or isn’t it a noun, Mama?”

-“You’re right, in a way,” I told him, “but on the test, keep ‘together’ out of the noun column.”
+“You’re right,” I told him, “but on the test, keep ‘together’ out of the noun column.”

 Parshat Terumah begins at the top of Mt Sinai, with a list of nouns: words describing things.
 But not just any things: terumot (physical contributions or gifts) from community members to God.

 “YHVH spoke to Moshe, saying: ‘Tell the Israelite people to bring me gifts; you shall accept gifts for Me from every person whose heart so moves him.
 And these are the gifts that you shall accept from them: gold, silver, and copper; blue, purple, and crimson yarns, fine linen, goats’ hair; tanned ram skins, dolphin skins and acacia wood; oil for lighting, spices for the anointing oil and for the aromatic incense; lapis lazuli and other stones for setting, for the ephod and for the breastpiece” (Ex: 25: 1-7).